 John has been shooting for longer than he can remember.
 He has a USA Archery Level 2 Instructor Certification.
-John has completed a USA Archery background clearance and SafeSport training.
+He is currently working on his Level 3 Certification.
+John has completed a USA Archery background clearance, SafeSport and Mental Management 101 training.
 He has attended a number of national instruction/coaching courses.
 We know he has read every book ever written on archery shooting and reviewed every video ever shot.

 Do you have a standard pricing system for your lessons?
 If so, please share the details here.

 Typically lessons are charged per session.
 Sessions can run typically 1.5 hours.
 All instruction is one-on-one or in small groups.